-The charts below show the mix of base salary, actual annual incentive, and the grant date fair value of equity grants for the CEO and other NEOs in 2020.
-Consistent with our pay-for-performance philosophy, the largest portion of compensation (approximately 63% for our CEO) is variable or performance-based annual and long term incentives.
+The charts below show the mix of base salary, actual annual incentive, and the grant date fair value of equity grants for the CEO and other NEOs in 2021.
+Consistent with our pay-for-performance philosophy, the largest portion of compensation (approximately 61% for our CEO) is variable or performance-based annual and long term incentives.

 Base Salary.
 Base salaries for our executive officers are determined based on the level of the position within our Company, the individual's performance in recent periods, and the executive's potential for continued development within our global organization.
 The base salary levels, and any increases or decreases to those levels for each executive officer, are reviewed and approved each year by our compensation committee.
-Such adjustments may be based on factors such as the overall performance of our Company, new roles and responsibilities assumed by the executive, the performance of the executive officer's area of responsibility, the executive officer's impact on strategic goals, the length of service with our Company, or revisions to our compensation philosophy.
-However, there is no specific weighting applied to any one factor in setting the level of base salary, and the process ultimately relies on the subjective exercise of our compensation committeer's judgment.
-Although salaries historically have been generally targeted at the 25th to 50th percentile of our peer group and relevant compensation survey data, our compensation committee may also take into account historical compensation, internal parity with other executives, potential as a key contributor, and special recruiting and retention situations.
+Such adjustments may be based on factors such as the overall performance of our Company, new roles and responsibilities assumed by the executive, the performance of the executive officer's area of responsibility, the executive officer's impact on strategic goals, or revisions to our compensation philosophy.
+However, there is no specific weighting applied to any one factor in setting the level of base salary, and the process ultimately relies on the subjective exercise of our compensation committee's judgment.
 We believe that providing base salaries around the median of our peer group and the broader market survey provided by our Compensation Consultants will enable us to remain competitive for qualified executive officers while avoiding paying amounts in excess of what we believe necessary to attract and retain such executive officers.